muazzamnashat/insta-clone/README.md

 # igram

 *igram* is a web app that let users post pictures , add comments and follow other users .
+This is a mvp version created within a very short time and requires future improvement.

 ## Technologies used